jhedstrom/drupalextension/doc/environment.rst

 Some of the settings in ``behat.yml`` are environment specific.
 For example the base URL may be ``http://mysite.localhost`` on your local development environment, while on a test server it might be ``http://127.0.0.1:8080``.
-Some other environment specific settings are the Drupal root path and the paths to search for subcontexts.
+Another environment specific setting is the Drupal root path.

 If you intend to run your tests on different environments these settings should not be committed to ``behat.yml``.
 Instead they should be exported in an